 If you don’t have a dishwasher, you may find gross black mold growing behind the gasket.
 (This seems to happen only to handwashing people.)
 To prevent this, take out the light-green gasket from time to time (use a butter knife to dig it out so you don’t nick it) and wash it with hot water, letting it dry completely before you reassemble.

-Originally, we tested the straight-sided Glasslock containers, but we have been using the slope-sided versions the past two and half years and like them better.
+Originally, we tested the straight-sided Glasslock containers, but after two and a half years of testing the slope-sided versions, we like them better.
 The empty containers nest with the lids on, so they’re great for storing in a small kitchen and for keeping the containers tidy.
 They all still work as well as they did when we first got them.
-Negative reviews regarding chipping and breakage seem to have tapered off over the past few years, so at this point we feel comfortable recommending the nesting, oven-safe version.

 If you or other members of your family are prone to losing containers, or you simply prefer plastic over glass, we recommend the Snapware 18-Piece Total Solution.
 This set doesn’t offer the same durability as Glasslock, but it’s cheaper, lighter, and more convenient for transporting food.

 Our testers liked the colorful gaskets on the lids, which they found easy to identify and match to the corresponding container.
-(And, as we mentioned earlier, the orange lids for the round containers and the aqua lids for the rectangle containers work with the glass Snapware, which is convenient if you’re buying both glass and plastic.)
-However, like the glass version of this set, the gaskets aren’t removable and make cleaning more difficult compared to the Glasslock set.
+(Also, the orange lids for the round containers and the aqua lids for the rectangle containers work with the glass Snapware, which is convenient if you’re buying both glass and plastic.)

 Snapware offers a lifetime warranty on both the plastic containers and lids if “damaged during normal household use.”
 If you need to make a claim, call World Kitchen and be sure to keep the container or lid, as you may be asked to return it.